Order Now: (603) 890-3699

 • By dissolving glucose from enzymes, the process of glycolysis produces energy.

-• The purification and recovery of biosynthetic products, notably pharmaceuticals, from natural sources like animal or plant tissue or fermentation broth, as well as the recycling of salvageable components and efficient waste handling and disposal, is referred to as downstream processing.
+• The purification and recovery of biosynthetic products, notably pharmaceuticals, from natural sources like animal or plant tissue or fermentation broth, as well as the recycling of salvageable components and efficient waste handling and disposal.

 • In downstream processing, multi-step procedures are employed to recover and purify desired products.